d

 • Cabernet Sauvignon

-This blend of tradition and experimentation is part of what makes Yamanashi wine so compelling.
-In many ways, the Koshu Valley is the best region in Japan to explore both classic Koshu and broader Japanese wine varieties.
+This balance of tradition and experimentation is part of what makes Yamanashi wine so compelling.
+The region is one of the best places in Japan to explore both classic Koshu and the wider range of grapes that shape Japanese wine today.

 • sushi and sashimi